MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

   - enduser
 ---

-# Getting started with a Microsoft account
+# Get started with a Microsoft account

 Power Automate enables regular and power users to automate processes on their desktops, saving time and eliminating human error.